Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-local-headers.md

 ### Customize

-Informations to help you customize your css file:
+Information to help you customize your css file:

 - **For background images:**
 The numbers following `bottom/number` are, for each breakpoint, the result of `image width/font-size`.